SimonDosda/SimonDosda.github.io/_posts/2021-09-13-blog-github-pages-1-introduction.markdown

 In this tutorial, we will use a static site generator named [Jekyll](https://jekyllrb.com/). _Jekyll_ is the framework used by _GitHub_ to power _GitHub Pages_, which gives us the significant advantage of having _GitHub_ building our pages without needing to do anything.

-_Jekyll_ builds HTML pages from markdown documents, which is great as this is the standard used by many blogging platforms and tools.
+_Jekyll_ builds HTML pages from markdown documents, which is excellent as this is the standard used by many blogging platforms and tools.
 Once you add an article in a markdown format, pushing it to your deployment branch will update your website.

 ## What are the cons?

 There is no perfect solution to build a website, and it is essential to know the limitation of your stack when choosing it.

 As a static site generator, Jekyll will build all pages of our website at deployment.
-This is nice as it provides a fast navigation experience, compare to a website using a back-end for which pages would be build when the user navigates the website.
+This is nice as it provides a fast navigation experience, compared to a website using a back-end for which pages would be build when the user navigates the website.

 But it also means that our pages will not be dynamic, with no interactivity with a database.
 Of course, you can still add some interactivity using javascript and AJAX calls to a service, but it means you will need a separated back-end for this.

 Hosting a _Jekyll_ website on _GitHub Pages_ is probably the easiest way, but it also comes with a significant drawback: the limited list of plugins that you can use.
 You can find the (small) list of available plugins [here](https://pages.github.com/versions/).

+## Ready to start?

+Now that we have covered what we will achieve in this tutorial, it is time to start the work and [set up our project]({% post_url 2021-09-14-blog-github-pages-2-setup %}).